Airlines urged to provide ‘realistic travelling times’ for domestic flights

 The group also wants airlines to offer free train tickets to people who book international flights, to encourage them to travel to the airport by rail instead of car.

-It called for the Government to reverse the recent 50% cut in Air Passenger Duty for domestic flights, and to introduce a target for reducing how many of those trips are taken.
+It called for the Government to reverse the recent 50 per cent cut in Air Passenger Duty for domestic flights, and to introduce a target for reducing how many of those trips are taken.

 The UK’s aviation sector has pledged to reach net zero for carbon emissions for 2050.